- University >

 Intelligent development of a university location

-prof Dr. -Ing.
-Joaquín Díaz, THM Department of Civil Engineering
+Prof. Dr.-Ing.
+Joaquín Díaz, THM Department of Construction

 discussion and exchange of ideas